 Above, TM 266, 8 h, Sahelanthropus tchadensis, 'Toumaï', replaced in its exact position of discovery.

 Below, a few minutes later, Sahelanthropus tchadensis, 'Toumaï', placed for the photo, in the center of an assemblage of fossils, including an hominid femur, disposed thus from an unknown date.
 The mandibular symphysis has not yet been displaced because it has not yet been identified as such.

 And to say that the smallest sediments fixed on the skull (not even one gram) have not been preserved in the Palaeontology laboratory of the University of Poitiers to allow an attempt at dating from sediments directly related to the skull and not taken several years later on the site.
 (Relatives et absolutes dating).
 Photographs Alain Beauvilain

-The right profile of Toumaï (before the missing part of the canine - found when and by whom? - is not properly subsequently glued) and the base of the skull with the foramen magnum visible.
+The right profile of Toumaï (before the missing part of the canine - that was found on 1 November 2001, exactly where the skull was located, as a result of screening by Fanoné Gongdibé - is not properly subsequently glued) and the base of the skull with the foramen magnum visible.
 Photograph Alain Beauvilain.